bcanseco/domscriptions/README.md

 This extension lets you <kbd>SHIFT</kbd>+<kbd>CLICK</kbd> video thumbnails on your [subscriptions feed](https://youtube.com/feed/subscriptions) to toggle tinting them a darker shade of color.
 Useful for people that have a lot of subscriptions and like making their own visual cues.

+Note that the extension works only when you go to your sub feed directly (e.g. via bookmark).

 ![Demo](.github/demo.gif)

 ## Features